 Traditional removable dentures are one of the most common ways to address most or all missing teeth; however, many patients who use these types of dentures experience discomfort and frustrating limitations.
 At Scripps Center for Dental Care, our skilled dentists offer a state-of-the-art alternative called All-on-4.
 This technique can provide greater comfort, stability, and freedom than traditional dentures without the cost of a full set of dental implants.

 What Is All-on-4®?

 All-on-4 is a type of implant denture that is used to replace missing teeth on the upper or lower arch.
 Unlike a regular denture, All-on-4 uses four strategically placed dental implants to anchor the prosthesis to your jawbone.
 This essentially helps make the denture a natural part of your mouth, providing security without the expense and invasiveness of receiving a mouth full of dental implants.
 Sometimes called an “implant-supported denture or an implant-anchored denture,” this restoration often provides a snug, comfortable fit and typically excellent results.
 If you are not a candidate for a full set of dental implants due to insufficient jawbone density, All-on-4 may still be an option for you.

-Patients may experience different benefits depending on what bothered them initially about traditional removable dentures or loss of teeth.
+Patients may experience different benefits depending on what concerns about traditional removable dentures or loss of teeth bothered them initially.
 In general, some of the benefits of All-on-4 include:

 - Exceptional security and stability without “slippage”

 - Reduced gum irritation

 - No messy pastes, gels, or other types of adhesives

 - Ability to chew and speak with ease and comfort